ping, ping6 - send ICMP ECHO_REQUEST to network hosts

 ICMP Packet Details

-Aditional size bytes are added, default 56 for a total of 84.
+bytes (default 56) are added, for a total default of 84.

-bytes more than the requested size (the ICMP ECHO_REQUEST header).
+is 8 bytes more than the ICMP ECHO_REQUEST header

 to compute round trip times.